-If there are multiple speakers, we mark each new speaker or “speaker break” with this symbol: >>
+If there are multiple speakers, we mark each new speaker or “speaker break” with a dash ( - )

 We strive to keep captions less than 42 characters per line and timed with audio.

 Transcripts come from audio content, and are formatted in a text document.
 In transcripts, speakers are named.
 If the speaker’s name is unknown, a general ID will be given.
 For each new speaker, a new line is used.
 Otherwise it is written out in paragraph format.
-If something is inaudible it is marked with the minute it occurs: [inaudible 1:05:01].
+If something is inaudible it is marked with the time it occurs: [inaudible 1:05:01].

-We offer English-to-Spanish and Spanish-to-English subtitles.
+We offer English-to-Spanish and Spanish-to-English subtitles and transcripts.